firefly-iii/docs/docs/docs/references/data-importer/roles.md

 In Firefly III you'll see the notes this way:

 ![How your notes will be presented in Firefly III](../../images/references/data-importer/multiline-notes-sample.png)

-## Debit/credit indicator

-The CSV importer supports the use of fields like "D" and "C" or "debit" and "credit" to indicate if the amount should be positive or negative.

 ## SEPA fields